-The liver, the body’s largest solid organ, functions as a filtration system.
+At the height of the cavity is the liver, the body’s largest organ.
+It acts like a filtration system.
 It rids the body of toxins and produces bile, which aids in the digestion and absorption of fats and vitamins that dissolve in fat, such as A, D, E, and K.

 The gallbladder is a small sac underneath the liver that holds extra bile made by the liver until it is pumped into the small intestine.

 The pancreas is a gland that produces enzymes to help your body digest proteins, carbohydrates, and fats.
-It also makes the hormones insulin and glucagon, which help regulate the distribution of nutrients, including sugar.
+It also makes hormones that help regulate the distribution of nutrients, including sugar.

-In the average adult, the small intestine is a 21-foot long tube.
-The small intestine breaks down fats, carbohydrates, and proteins into fatty acids, which can then be absorbed.
-The food you consume takes three to five hours to work its way through the small intestine.
+The small intestine occupies the majority of the space of the abdominal cavity.
+This 21-foot long tube is where the bulk of digestion occurs.
+The small intestine breaks down fats, starches, and proteins into fatty acids, which can then be absorbed.
+The food you eat takes three to five hours to work its way through the small intestine.

-Despite its misleading name, the large intestine is shorter than the small intestine — it’s about five feet long — but it is wider in girth.
+Despite its misleading name, the large intestine is shorter (about five feet) than the small intestine, but it is larger in girth.
 It is the last part of the digestive tract and made up of the cecum, colon, and rectum.

 Behind the intestines are the kidneys, important organs that contain an estimated 1 million filtering units called nephrons.
 The kidneys play a vital role in processing the blood the heart pumps before it goes into general circulation.
 Every minute, about 1,200 milliliters of blood flows through the kidneys, about one-fifth of all the blood pumped from the heart.
 Blood is pumped from the heart into the kidneys through the renal artery, which branches directly from the abdominal aorta, a section of the body’s main artery.